mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 }
 ```

-Also create the function to collect data points, it will send 10 requests, one by second:
+Also, create the function to collect data points, it will send 10 requests, one by second:

 ```bash
 curl_batch() {